yanistazi/yanistazi.github.io/_pages/about.md

 Hi Everyone,

-I am Founding, Principal ML Engineer and Head of Compliance at AminoChain where I oversee the AI strategy and implement end-to-end secure AI Agentic solutions to streamline biomedical research in the biomedical space.
+I am Founding, Principal ML Engineer and Head of Compliance at AminoChain where I oversee the AI strategy and implement end-to-end secure AI Agentic solutions to streamline biomedical research.
 Before that, I was a Senior Data Scientist at Johnson & Johnson in genAI and MultiModal AI for Cancer Research.

 Lately, I have been focus on GenAI, AI Agents, Security and Compliance to deliver products that can be used safely by our customers.